apache/airflow-client-python/docs/DagRunMutableStates.md

-# DAGRunPatchStates
+# DagRunMutableStates

-Enum for Dag Run states when updating a Dag Run.
+Dag Run states from which the run may be mutated (patched, deleted).

 ## Enum